Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 Leg 2: Malham Cove to Janet’s Foss Walk

 • The path continues to the side of Malham Cove and offers fabulous views of the sheer cliff face.
-At first, the path isn’t particularly clear as it is grassy, but it soon becomes well-trodden and easy to follow.
+At first, the path isn’t particularly clear as it’s grassy, but it soon becomes well-trodden and easy to follow.

 • Keep following the path until you come to the road.
-Then, climb the ladder over the wall, cross the road and re-join the path.
+Then, climb the ladder over the wall, cross the road and re-join the path to continue your walk to Janet’s Foss.

 • From here, follow the path parallel to a dry stone wall.
 Then, as the path turns to the right slightly, go through the metal gate and down a few steps.
 Continue across the field and head towards the dry stone wall on the other side.